Tag: surreal

 Where I try to find my image in mirrors that whisper to me.

-Murmurs of blood and betrayal appear to me as shapes of magic bliss.
+Murmurs of pain and betrayal appear to me as shapes of magic bliss.

 In my madness, I exist as a free bird of the night.